Repair the tone first.

 The adult side matters too

 Shame often pushes adults toward defensiveness, overexplaining, or avoiding repair.
-The goal is not self-attack.
-The goal is enough self-regulation to take responsibility clearly.
+The goal isn't self-attack but enough self-regulation to take responsibility clearly.

 Use this as a shape, not a script.
 The younger or more overwhelmed the child is, the shorter the repair should be.